afterit/flaskstarter/README.md

 ## Future

-Add more power to manage.py; maybe database configuration and migrations.
+Add more power to manage.py; maybe database configuration and migrations. (it is running but not fully tested)